 Thereafter, the frame was painted violet by Terry Osell’s painter, Butch.
 Even though the fork crown was very well polished, I didn’t polish the seat stay caps as well as on Frame #1, so I opted to have Butch paint over all the polished stainless.
 When I feel like correcting the placement of the rear ends, I may expose the stainless steel again at that time:

-If I ever get around to building its replacement, I would use similar findings and geometry, except shorten the top tube to 56.5cm and increase the seat tube length to 54cm for a better fit and to accommodate my present riding style.
-Even so, this is still my daily commuter bicycle today (2021), and the one I most enjoy riding on daytime adventures up to 300km.
+If I ever get around to building its replacement, I would use similar findings and geometry, except I would shorten the top tube to 56.5cm and increase the seat tube length to 54cm for a better fit and to accommodate my present riding style.
+Even so, this is still my commuter bicycle today (2022), and the one I most enjoy riding on daytime adventures up to 300km.

 The construction photos were taken with a Nikon CoolPix 950 digital camera (1.9MP:1600×1200).
 The photos of the frame freshly back from paint in 2003 were taken with a Nikon D100 digital camera (6MP).
 The last photo was taken with a Nikon D700 digital camera (12.1MP).